oroochristopher-stack/bank-customer-risk-segmentation/README.md

 ## 1 Business Problem
 The goal of this project is to segment bank customers based on credit risk and estimate expected loss per segment.

+## The Final Executive Summary
+Problem: The bank was operating with an 18% capital charge and losing money on 100% of its Tier 3 Renter segments.
+Action: Architected a tri-tier risk framework in BigQuery, implementing automated Triage and Feature Engineering (LTI, Default History Flags).
+Outcome: Quantified a system-wide Negative Risk Margin and designed a RAROC-optimized pricing strategy.
+Impact: Provided the strategy to trigger a $50M+ Capital Release as toxic stock runs off, shifting the bank toward a positive Net Interest Margin (NIM).

 ## 2 Dataset *
 Bank customer dataset containing:
 * Customer ID